neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 The good news is that a secure online voting solution doesn't have steep demands for scalability or performance.
 It's not like there will be tens of thousands of votes per second; this isn't [The Masked Singer](https://www.fox.com/the-masked-singer/).
-Even if there were one instance of the platform for the entire United States, that's about 150 million voters over the course of weeks.
+Even if there were one instance of the platform for the entire United States, that's about 150 million voters.
 That's not a lot.
 And because in America every state runs its own platform, for better or worse, you'd have at most one instance of the platform for each [state and inhabited territory](https://en.wikipedia.org/wiki/List_of_states_and_territories_of_the_United_States).
-California is the largest state by population, and a statewide election will have around 30 million voters.
-That feels like a large number, but as software scale goes, 30 million entities over the course of several weeks (as the concept of "Election Day" thankfully grows more and more quaint) really isn't that much.
+California is the largest state by population, and a statewide election there will have around 30 million voters.
+That feels like a large number, but as software scale goes, 30 million over the course of several weeks (as the concept of "Election Day" thankfully grows more and more quaint) really isn't that much.
-Now maybe great voting software will raise those numbers, but as it stands now, this makes things a lot easier.
+Now maybe, hopefully even, great voting software will raise those numbers, but as it stands now, this makes things a lot easier.
 We can focus on the user experience, integrity of the data, and security of the system and worry a bit less about performance at scale.

 Another bit of good news?
 The UI can be simple.
 It's just boring forms!